 Ghirardelli Chocolate Squares.
 Plenty of people give fish extender gifts based on where they are from.
 Since I’m from the San Francisco area, I wanted to give away a taste of my home town.
 I bought a few bags of the Ghirardelli chocolate squares in the Target grocery section and divided them up between the parent gift bags.
 Little did I know that DCL room attendants also put Ghirardelli chocolate squares on beds at turndown, so I’m sure everyone had chocolate overload.

 Disney-Themed “Play Pack” Coloring Books.
 For Valentine’s Day, Target offered miniature Play Packs sold in bags of 8 for just $3.
+I’ve found similar Play Pack Minis on Amazon for not much more expensive year round as well.
 Great option for younger kids in your fish extender group!

 Disney-Themed Playing Cards.
 I grabbed sets of playing cards at a toy and calendar store for 50% off (just $2 each).
 Great gifts for both adults and kids.